 Serious side effects can occur with higher doses and prolonged use.
 It can lead to hepatotoxicity, a form of liver damage.

 It can also cause an altered mental state, fever, acute and serious renal failure, microangiopathic hemolytic anemia (the destruction of red blood cells), thrombocytopenia (the destruction of platelets in the blood), and coagulopathy (a blood clotting condition associated with prolonged bleeding) .

 The more serious side effects are associated with niacin overdosing.
 But given that the supposed treatment for passing a drug urine test requires high levels of niacin, the potential for these more serious side effects is very real.

 Does it Even Work?

 The simple answer is, no one is completely sure one way or the other.
 There are no scientific studies that definitively argue that it does.
 However, there is strong evidence that debunks rumors that exist about the successfulness of niacin flushing.

 Niacin does not help to reduce body fat.
-It is used by some as a dietary supplement , but it not prescribed by doctors for this purpose.
+Some use it as a dietary supplement, but it not prescribed by doctors for this purpose.

-A niacin deficiency can make it difficult for the body to convert fat cells into other fuels that the body requires, which is why advocates of this treatment make the claim .
+A niacin deficiency can make it difficult for the body to convert fat cells into other fuels that the body requires, which is why advocates of this treatment make a claim.
 But replenishing a niacin deficiency is much different than increasing its normal level.
 Adding more than the normal amount in the body does provide additional benefits.